 We are very interested in trying to measure the value and success of what we do.
-We want to know what we’ve done, why we’ve done it and what the outcomes of that work have been.
+We want to know what we’ve done, why we’ve done it, and what the outcomes of that work have been.
 We have been conducting sophisticated detailed surveys of our members and clients since 2002.
-In particular, we introduced two standard measures: the CORE system (Clinical Outcomes in Rouine Evaluation) and a subjective questionnaire on quality of life and well-being, which was replaced some time ago with the Ryff Scales of Psychological Well-Being.
-We are currently completing a paper on the Ryff results so far but it is clear already that people coming to us are scoring under national averages for their age range and scoring above those averages six months into their active membership with us.
+In particular, we introduced two standard measures: the CORE system (Clinical Outcomes in Routine Evaluation) and a subjective questionnaire on quality of life and well-being.
+Initially, this second measure was the Ryff Scales of Psychological Well-Being but we replaced that some time ago with the Warwick Edinburgh Mental Well Being measure.
+All the results can be found below:

 Environmental Policy & Annual Audit Results

-We take resonsibility for the environmental consequences of our activities and have made, and continue to make, changes to our operations to minimise our carbon footprint.
-Our Environmental Policy is posted below and was last reviewed in August 2018.
+We take responsibility for the environmental consequences of our activities and have made, and continue to make, changes to our operations to minimise our carbon footprint.
+Our Environmental Policy is posted below and was last reviewed in January 2021.